sthiede/Comparative_Genomics/day3_morning/README.md

 ```
 >iii.
 Download and view gubbins figure and filtered tree

-Use sftp or scp to get gubbins output files
+Use sftp or scp to get gubbins output files into Abau_mauve on your local system

 ```